jackpal/jackpal.github.io/_posts/2008-08-12-The_Future_of_Graphics_APIs.md

 ---
 date: 2008-08-12 14:48
 tags: 3d,OpenGL,game consoles,predictions
+title: The Future of Graphics APIs
 ---

-# The Future of Graphics APIs

 The OpenGL 3.0 spec was released this week, just in time for SigGraph.
 It turns out to be a fairly minor update to OpenGL, little more than a